11 Things That Are About 25 Feet Long/Big

 This historic structure serves as a visual aid for understanding the 25-foot measurement in the context of urban architecture.
 Its survival of the Great Chicago Fire makes it a symbol of the city’s resilience and a testament to 19th-century engineering.

-See also 10 Common Things That Are 3 Inches Long
+See also 10 Things That Are 10 Meters Long/Big

 8. Standard Refrigerators: Cooling in Succession